This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 The smell test will also do the job in this case.

-If the snail is dead, the body of the snail will not pull itself in, and it might even fall out of the shell.
+If the snail is dead, the snail’s body will not pull itself in, and it might even fall out of the shell.

 Important aquarium snail behavior